PaddlePaddle/VisualDL/docs/develop/how_to_dev_backend_cn.md

-# 后台架构
+# 后台指南

 VisualDL has three components.
 1. The Python/C++ SDK that logs the data during training.
-1. The single page client side app that visualized training data.
+1. The single page client side app that visualizes training data.
-1. The server (powered on Flask) that reads the logs data and delivers it to the client side app for displaying graphs (scalars/histograms) and embeddings.
+1. The server powered by Flask, reads the log data and delivers it to the client side app for displaying graphs (scalars/histograms) and embeddings.

 This doc will go over Backend / SDK structure with development guide.